randomic/GameOfLife/README.md

 border behaviour.
 Namely whether a cell would be considered to have no neighbours outside of the world or whether the borders would wrap around to create a closed world.

+## Counting neighbours ##

+In order to count the number of neighbours a given cell has a 3x3 sub-section of the game state centred on that cell is generated.
+For cells not on the edges of the world this is just a small section of the game state.
+For cells on the edges or in the corners the method depends on the boundary wrapping setting:

+* For non-wrapping borders any 'neighbour' lying outside of the game state is not counted towards the number of neighbours.
+This is whenever a cell with either a -1 or out of range index is looked for.
+* For wrapping borders a -1 index is used to access the last element of a list which causes a wrap around.
+An index which is past the end of the list is set to 0, this causes the wrapping in the other direction.